 - Bleach: Gremmy Thoumeaux imagines a meteor into existence to kill Kenpachi and wipe out Seireitei.
 Kenpachi is thrilled by this challenge.

 - In the Grand Finale of Samurai Pizza Cats, "The Big Comet Caper", The Big Cheese is caught embezzling funds for his latest evil scheme and threatened with banishment by Princess Vi.
-So, he builds a tractor beam that attracts a nearby comet and pulls it towards Earth, threatening to drop it on the city if he is not made Emperor of Little Tokyo.
+So, he builds a tractor beam that attracts the Love Comet (Harahoro Comet) and pulls it towards Earth, threatening to drop it on the city if he is not made Emperor of Little Tokyo.

 - In One Piece, Admiral Fujitora is capable of bringing down meteorites using his Devil Fruit ability.